-Smart Phones vs. Two Way Radios: Communicating in the Workplace
+Smart Phones vs. Two-Way Radios: Communicating in the Workplace

-Two Way Radios: Depending on your specific needs the price of a low-range radio can cost you between £150-£250, but if you go for one of our license-free options or opt to hire instead of buying, that price can be reduced.
+Two Way Radios: Depending on your specific needs the price of a low-range radio can cost you between £150-£250, but if you go for one of our license-free options or opt to hire long-term instead of buying, that price can be reduced.

 Smart Phones: Can be easily broken if dropped or exposed to water.
 Some phones are waterproof, but it often means paying a lot more, and most phones need replacing every couple of years.

-Two Way Radios: Have push to talk, some digital ones have texting capabilities, and Motorola’s new email gateway for MOTOTRBO radios even allows you to access emails and work orders.
+Two Way Radios: Have push to talk, some digital ones have texting capabilities, and Motorola’s email gateway for MOTOTRBO radios even allows you to access emails and work orders.

 Smart Phones: Can call, text, email, video call and access the internet.